bigwiv/Biopython-cn/chr3.rst

 Two things are interesting to note.
 First, this follows the normal conventions for Python strings.
 So the first element of the sequence is 0 (which is normal for computer science, but not so normal for biology).
-When you do a slice the first item is included (i.e.?4 in this case) and the last is excluded (12 in this case), which is the way things work in Python, but of course not necessarily the way everyone in the world would expect.
+When you do a slice the first item is included (i.e. 4 in this case) and the last is excluded (12 in this case), which is the way things work in Python, but of course not necessarily the way everyone in the world would expect.
 The main goal is to stay consistent with what Python does.